We like developing ways of making life easier

 Staying connected is easier with Dual Band Comms Hubs.
 Using a 868MHz Home Area Network frequency, they allow wider coverage and superior connectivity between utility meters in home, meaning more homes can have a smart meter fitted.

-A history of success and a roadmap into the future
+Our roadmap into the future

 Partnering with consortium to demonstrate the future of EV charging